Accessibility

 We will continue to update this information as we work toward making our buildings accessible to all.
 Please feel free to call us at (717) 299-9940 with any questions.

-Lancaster Museum of Art
+Demuth Museum of Art on Lime

-The Lancaster Museum of Art is located in the historic Grubb Mansion.
+The Demuth Museum of Art on Lime is located in the historic Grubb Mansion.
 The parking lot located on Marion Street includes one accessible parking space.
 An accessible entrance is located on the portico at the rear of the building, facing Musser Park.
 A wheelchair-accessible ramp is available from the park to the portico, and an additional ramp leads to the back entrance.
 The museum’s first floor galleries and restroom are wheelchair accessible.
 Some exhibitions expand to the second floor galleries, which are accessible by a staircase with 14 steps, a landing, and an additional 7 steps.
 At this time, the building is not equipped with elevator access.

 We will continue to update this information as we work toward making our buildings accessible to all.
 Please feel free to call us at (717) 299-9940 with any questions.